CarlFK/video-stack-deploy/roles/nfs-client/README.md

 # nfs-client

-Installs and mount an NFS share, based on the config in the `nfs-server` role.
+Installs and mounts NFS shares in `/srv`, based on the config in the `nfs-server` role.

 ## Tasks